Jiang-Gianni/postgresql-notes/README.md

 alter function your_function(int) cost 9001;
 ```

+* Functions can worsen performance because they can't be optimized by the query planner

 ### Procedures:
 * no return value (but technically if it has an INOUT parameter it can modify that input variable)
 * **can manage multiple transactions**